LukasSkywalker/lukasskywalker.github.com/_posts/2013-12-23-ruby-secrets-1-array-flatten.markdown

 As you can see, only the first nesting level of the array is actually flattened.

 Now, how is this feature handy?
-I recently had to represent tracking data from a GPS device.
+I recently had to display tracking data from a GPS device on a map.
 The API returned the data as an array of laps, where each lap was an array of waypoints and each waypoint was an array of a latitude and a longitude:

     > track = [[[1.234,5.235],[1.245,5.234],[1.256,5.345]] , [[1.343,5.432],[1.245,5.234]]]